When you wish upon a star, your dreams come true.

 Total Project Time: 2 minutes

-There has always been a legend of folding paper cranes to have your wished granted but for those (like me) who aren’t adept to origami, why not start with stars?
+There has always been a legend of folding paper cranes to have your wishes granted but for those (like me) who aren’t adept at origami, why not start with stars?
 After all, wishing on a star is just as iconic (if not more for those who are not in love with ancient Japanese legend).
 Folding paper stars is really simple and quick while also creating a great visual impact when stacked in a jar or other container.

 For this project, you only need paper and scissors.
 You don’t really need scissors but it’s nice to have those clean lines along the sides of your project.

 The bottom edge should then be flatted.
 The left edge of the ribbon should then also be flattened against the left edge of the tail end.
 This will leave a bubble of ribbon on the back/right side.
-This will then be tightened by pulling through left tail until pentagon (5-sided shape) is made.
+This will then be tightened by pulling through the left tail until the pentagon (5-sided shape) is made.

-Now it’s the fun time of wrapping the remaining tail around the pentagon.
+Now it’s the fun time: wrapping the remaining tail around the pentagon.
 This should just follow the lines that we already created to smoothly wrap around and make the pentagon thicker.
 The last step is to tuck the left tail into the center edge.
 Adding pressure to add five sides will inflate the shape and voila!
 You have a star!